-Friends of the Earth Melbourne is a proud member of Cooperative Power, a not for profit, member-owned energy retailer championing a new way for people to buy clean, sustainable & affordable energy.
+Friends of the Earth Melbourne is a proud member of Cooperative Power, a not-for-profit, member-owned energy retailer championing a new way for people to buy clean, sustainable & affordable energy.
 The revenue generated from electricity goes to supporting the Cooperative Power mission of fighting poverty, tackling the climate crisis and supporting communities.
-Our campaigns office, and Food Co-op and Cafe are powered by the Cooperative Power network and Friends of the Earth Melbourne members can make the switch to the Cooperative Power network too!
+Our campaigns office, Food Co-op and Cafe are powered by the Cooperative Power Network and Friends of the Earth Melbourne members can make the switch to the Cooperative Power network too!

 Friends of the Earth Melbourne currently does not accept donations from:

 - Banks or financial institutions invested in fossil fuels

 - Mining corporations or those invested in the sector

 - Companies involved in non-renewable energy

 - Companies involved in logging of high conservation value/old growth forests